 Matthew Schneider-Mayerson is Associate Professor of English at Colby College.
-His research employs literary criticism, qualitative social science, and cultural history to examine cultural and political responses to contemporary environmental challenges, with a focus on climate change.
+His research employs literary criticism, communication studies, and qualitative sociology to examine cultural and political responses to contemporary environmental challenges, with a focus on climate change.
 He has published articles and book chapters on literature, popular culture, environmental futures, and environmental politics, and he is the author of Peak Oil: Apocalyptic Environmentalism and Libertarian Political Culture (U of Chicago P, 2015), the co-editor of An Ecotopian Lexicon (U of Minnesota P, 2019), and editor of Eating Chilli Crab in the Anthropocene: Environmental Perspectives on Life in Singapore (Ethos, 2020).

 Alexa Weik von Mossner is Associate Professor of American Studies at the University of Klagenfurt in Austria.
 Her publications include Affective Ecologies: Empathy, Emotion and Environmental Narrative (Ohio State UP, 2017), Moving Environments: Affect, Emotion, Ecology, and Film (Wilfrid Laurier UP, 2014) and articles in journals such as ISLE: Interdisciplinary Studies in Literature and Environment, Environmental Humanities, Environmental Communication, Textual Practice and the Poetics Today.
 Her research explores contemporary environmental culture from a cognitive ecocritical perspective, including empirical studies.